luminaAnonima/fabric-of-light/README.md

 ---

-### Essay 14: Love, Friendship, and Intimacy
+﻿### Essay 14: Love, Friendship, and Intimacy

 Love is not possession.
 Not transaction.
 Not earned, proven, or enforced.

-Love is alignment—
+Love is alignment,
 a softening of boundaries,
 a resonance that asks nothing
 but the willingness to listen